RESIDENTIAL HVAC : AFTER-HOURS + EMERGENCY DISPATCH COVERAGE

 Quantify the annualized revenue at risk from missed emergencies, slow quote follow-up, and after-hours silence.

 Assumptions: annualized estimate based on self-reported missed call volume, average emergency job value, and historical close rates.
-Your actual Rage Number may vary based on market and service mix.
+Your actual number may vary based on market and service mix.

 You are proud of being hands-on.
 You answer the phone at 3 AM.
 You check texts at dinner.
-You "stay available."
+You stay available because the business depends on it.

 Why Answering Services Failed You

 You have tried answering services.
-Most HVAC owners have.
-They did not work, and the reason is structural, not circumstantial.
+Most HVAC companies have.
+They did not work because they take messages instead of moving jobs forward.

 Answering services are message takers, not dispatchers.
 They read from rigid scripts.
 They put panicked homeowners on hold.
 They do not know the difference between a tripped breaker and a dead compressor.
 When a homeowner sits in a 95-degree house at 2 AM, "I will have someone call you back" translates to "We are closed."
 They hang up and call the next number.

-The structural flaw is that answering services are designed for low-urgency industries where the caller will wait.
-HVAC emergencies are categorically different.
-The call happens because the homeowner is already in distress.
-Every second of friction after the first ring increases the probability they hang up.
-There is no version of an answering service that can fix this, because the problem is not the person.
-It is the structure.
+The flaw is simple: answering services are designed for calls that can wait.
+HVAC emergencies are different.
+The call happens because the customer is already uncomfortable or worried.
+Every second of friction after the first ring increases the chance they hang up and call someone else.

-- Phone handled instantly by the Gatekeeper.
-Owner does not check it until Monday.
+• Phone handled instantly by the AI receptionist.
+You do not have to check it until Monday.

 The revenue leak is what the calculator shows.
-The Vibration Tax is the part that does not show up in a spreadsheet.
+The stress cost is the part that does not show up in a spreadsheet.

 It is the phone check at 10 PM because a heat wave started and you do not know if the after-hours line held.
 The missed dinner because a tech is waiting on callback information you need to route.
 The Sunday evening inventory of what got dropped and what needs to be picked up Monday.
-In HVAC, the owner does not just run the business.
-The owner is the default router for every unhandled emergency.
-When there is no system at the front door, the system is the owner.
+When there is no system answering first, you become the default router for every unhandled emergency.

-When the Gatekeeper is installed, the after-hours calls are handled.
+When the AI receptionist is installed, the after-hours calls are handled.
 The dispatch information is complete.
 The tech gets a clean briefing.
-The owner stops being the relay.
+You stop being the relay.
 The business stops following you into evenings and weekends at the same rate.
 That change is harder to put in a calculator.
 It shows up in the first week.

 Because a 95-degree house is a true crisis for a homeowner.

-The Gatekeeper acts as your always-on front desk: triage the emergency, confirm the system failure type, secure the dispatch fee, and route the job to your on-call tech with a complete operational briefing before the call ends.
+The AI receptionist acts as your always-on front desk: triage the emergency, confirm the slow response type, secure the dispatch fee, and route the job to your on-call tech with a complete operational briefing before the call ends.

 The Voice System